frenchie43972/portfolio-site/portfolio-site/README.md

 - [ ] Persist last selected locale in `localStorage` so user preference survives reloads
 - [ ] Build a reusable Button component (replace JSON button text + duplicate .cta-button styles)
 - [ ] Refactor ServicesCard routing (decide if all go to Contact or unique routes)
+- [ ] Replace all existing buttons with BaseButton for consistency.
+- [ ] Build a design system for components (BaseButton is first step).
+- [ ] Continue page development: AboutPage (text-heavy content + i18n) is next priority.
+- [ ] ContactForm.vue (after AboutPage) with validation, feedback, and i18n.

 Lessons Learned (So Far)